If you're wondering how long it takes for a particular device or app's data to sync to Heads Up, you're in luck.

 If at any point you have questions, please reach out to our support team by email or by using the little blue circle with the white smiling message icon in the lower right corner of the app.

-This article was updated on March 17, 2021, if you notice anything out of date or missing, please, reach out to our team at email@example.com and we will be happy to get it updated.
+This article was updated on November 2, 2021.
+If you notice anything out of date or missing, please, reach out to our team at email@example.com, and we will be happy to get it updated.

 Things to Know